Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Fact: The HPV vaccine is on the CDC schedule of recommended vaccines.

-Because schools don’t require the vaccine, doesn’t mean it’s not necessary.
+Because schools don’t require the vaccine, that doesn’t mean it’s not necessary.
+The CDC recommends HPV vaccination.
 It is important to vaccinate at ages 11-12 if possible or as soon as practicable.

 Fact: There isn’t a need to discuss specifics with children when they get this vaccine.

-As with other shots such as Hepatitis B (Hep B), MMR (Measles, Mumps and Rubella), TDaP (tetanus, diphtheria, and pertussis also known as whooping cough), inform children that the shots are being provided to keep them healthy and cancer-free.
+As with other shots such as Hepatitis B (Hep B), MMR (measles, mumps and rubella), TDaP (tetanus, diphtheria, and pertussis also known as whooping cough), inform children that the shots are being provided to keep them healthy and, in the case of HPV, free from worry about HPV cancers.

 Fact: Studies find no evidence of a link between fertility issues and the vaccine.